b3-exmo/b3-exmo.github.io/docs/Prophets/Russell-Nelson/Russell-M-Nelson.md

 &nbsp;

+### Counseling the grieving
 > *As you minister to someone struggling with grief, show love first and foremost.
-Statements like these may help you communicate empathy:*
+Statements like these may help you ==communicate empathy==:*
 >
 > - *“I don’t know what to say, but I want you to know I care about you.”*
 > - *“You don’t have to talk if you don’t want to, but I’m here to listen if you do.”*
 > - *“It’s OK to have different feelings from one day, or one moment, to the next.
 There’s no one right way to feel.
 Just let yourself experience emotions as they come.”*
 > - *“I’m really sorry you have to go through this.”*

 > *Remember to be sensitive.
-Some well-intended statements may not be perceived as empathetic to those who are grieving.
-The following examples may be more hurtful than helpful:*
+Some well-intended statements may not be perceived as empathetic to those who are grieving. ==The following examples may be more hurtful than helpful==:*
 >
 > - *“It’s part of God’s plan.”*
 > - *“At least …” (“At least they didn’t suffer,” “At least you can date other people now,” “At least now you can find a job you actually like,” and so on).*